 IBM p690 - Bluesky

-The acquisition of Bluesky placed NCAR in the top ten of the world's fastest supercomputing centers, according to the TOP500 ranking released on November 15, 2002.
+The Bluesky acquisition placed NCAR in the top 10 of the world's fastest supercomputing centers, according to the TOP500 ranking released on November 15, 2002.

 The Bluesky system introduced IBM's next-generation POWER4 processor.
-As with the POWER3-II processors in NCAR's Blackforest system, the POWER4 had a capability of 4 floating-point operations per clock tick; but the POWER4 ran at a substantially faster clock speed of 1.3 gigahertz.
+As with the POWER3-II processors in NCAR's Blackforest system, the POWER4 had a capability of 4 floating-point operations per clock tick but ran at a substantially faster clock speed of 1.3 gigahertz.
 Thus each POWER4 processor had a peak computation rate of 5.2 gigaflops.
-Bluesky had IBM's "Colony" high-speed interconnect for MPI.
+Bluesky had IBM's Colony high-speed interconnect for MPI.

-The original Bluesky system was comprised of thirty-eight p690 (aka Regatta-H Turbo) frames, each with 32 POWER4 processors.
-The system had a total of 1,216 POWER4 processors and peak computation rate of 6.323 teraflops.
+The original Bluesky system comprised 38 p690 (aka Regatta-H Turbo) frames, each with 32 POWER4 processors.
+The system had a total of 1,216 POWER4 processors and a peak computation rate of 6.323 teraflops.

 The addition to the Bluesky system in 2003 increased both Community Computing and Climate Simulation Lab resources by a factor of two each.
-The twelve additional bluesky frames were used to increase the computational capacity available to the Community Climate System Model (CCSM) Intergovernmental Panel on Climate Change (IPCC) activities.
+The 12 additional Bluesky frames were used to increase the computational capacity available to Community Climate System Model (CCSM) Intergovernmental Panel on Climate Change (IPCC) activities.

 Bluesky served NCAR's scientists until March 5, 2007.